Welcome | Log In

 IBM's beta software, based on QuickTransit software from Transitive, an application transportability startup, is able to interpret software written in one language for one chip into the language of a different chip and then store oft-used instructions for speedier execution.

-"The problem was that if you had a program for Linux, most of the time it wouldn't run on IBM's p series because it was made to run on an IBM chip," Chen explained.
-"With this new software, it will allow the p series to run Linux programs made for the p series and the vast majority of Linux programs compiled for Intel (Nasdaq: INTC) More about Intel x86.
+“The problem was that if you had a program for Linux, most of the time it wouldn’t run on IBM’s p series because it was made to run on an IBM chip,” Chen explained.
+“With this new software, it will allow the p series to run Linux programs made for the p series and the vast majority of Linux programs compiled for Intel x86.

-"It opens up this kind of system to more choices of software.
-It would be similar to if you were a Mac Consolidate Mac Servers.
-Run Windows Server on your Mac.
-Watch a Demo or Download a Trial. and had a small percentage of the market and all of a sudden could run every Windows program that was out there," Chen continued.
+“It opens up this kind of system to more choices of software.
+It would be similar to if you were a Mac and had a small percentage of the market and all of a sudden could run every Windows program that was out there,” Chen continued.

 Big Blue Deal

 The development and beta release of this technology are very significant, Brad Day, a Forrester Research analyst, told LinuxInsider.
-IBM's System p servers run AIX, Big Blue's version of Unix, and i5/OS as well as Red Hat (NYSE: RHT) More about Red Hat and Novell (Nasdaq: NOVL) More about Novell Linux software.
+IBM’s System p servers run AIX, Big Blue’s version of Unix, and i5/OS as well as Red Hat and Novell Linux software.
 Using virtualization technology, an IT department could run each of these operating systems (OSes) in separate partitions at the same time.

 IBM's new software is able to circumvent the Linux software's binary break, which prevents binary files designed for one processor from working on a different processor

-"This would be a good first step to at least provide the ability to consolidate Linux/X6 binaries and workloads onto one very scalable Power-based franchise," he continued.
-"If they want to move to the native port, and join the other 2,800 applications that have been natively ported to take full advantage of the steroids performance PEER1 Managed Hosting - free firewall and SAN Backup for six months.
-Click to learn more. of Power-based machines, they can do that as well."
+“This would be a good first step to at least provide the ability to consolidate Linux/X6 binaries and workloads onto one very scalable Power-based franchise,” he continued.
+“If they want to move to the native port, and join the other 2,800 applications that have been natively ported to take full advantage of the steroids performance of Power-based machines, they can do that as well.”

 AIX, Linux or Hybrid